 The following is a current list of NBA players who have scored 50 or more points in a game during the 2013-14 season.
 Scoring 40 or more points in a NBA game is a great accomplishment, but fans really start to notice players when they score 50 or more points in a game.

-So far this season, there have been four players who scored 50 or more points in a game.
+So far this season, there have been five players who scored 50 or more points in a game (one player did it twice, so their have been six 50 plus point games this season).
 Amazingly, three of the games came with eight days of each other, and two of the games happened on consecutive nights.
 Players are listed according to the amount of points they scored in a game.

 NBA players who have scored 50 or more points in a game in 2014 season